 Step 1 – Boil the kale for 5 minutes.

-Step 2 – Peel and cut the apple and slice it in pieces.
+Step 2 – Peel and cut the apple and slice it into pieces.

 Step 3 – Peel the banana and slice it up.